darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 ### Realtime synchronization

 Syncing between clients occurs when a client sends a transaction in the #tx channel.
-Another client picks up the transaction and applies it on their filesystem.
+Another client picks up the transaction and applies it to their filesystem.
 When a file is already opened, SHA1 checksums are used to ensure that only modified chunks are downloaded and patched.

 ### Automatic snapshots